Coat of Arms

-The incredible diversity of landscapes, cultures, wildlife and activities mean endless opportunities for visitors to Kenya.
+The incredible diversity of landscapes, cultures, wildlife and activities mean endless opportunities for visitors to Best of Kenya.

 Best of Kenya offers a diverse range of environments all within relatively close proximity to one another and has an excellent domestic travel infrastructure.

 Kenya’s rich diversity of wildlife means that no two experiences in the wild are ever the same.
-Visitors to Kenya can experience and see completely different things.
+Visitors to Best of Kenya can experience and see completely different things.

-In a single trip to Kenya, you can visit tropical forests, beautiful beaches, and deserts, climb mountains and explore the wild.
-In Kenya, it is possible to plan a safari that blends adventure and relaxation, luxury and natural simplicity, social experiences and solitude.
+In a single trip to Best of Kenya, you can visit tropical forests, beautiful beaches, and deserts, climb mountains and explore the wild.
+In Best of Kenya, it is possible to plan a safari that blends adventure and relaxation, luxury and natural simplicity, social experiences and solitude.

-Enjoy pure and unspoiled landscapes on the highlands and valleys of Kenya.
+Enjoy pure and unspoiled landscapes on the highlands and valleys of Best of Kenya.

 Spectacular views of the green upcountry and a whim of nature cascades across the meandering hills.
-Hikers and mountain climbers find satisfaction in exploring these opportunities for adventure in Kenya.
+Hikers and mountain climbers find satisfaction in exploring these opportunities for adventure in Best of Kenya.

-There are places in Kenya that you cannot afford to go back home without visiting.
+There are places in Best of Kenya that you cannot afford to go back home without visiting.
 These popular sites are loved because of the interesting story behind their existence or the noble course that go on in these places that make them popular.